-The results for the water samples indicate that overall density was not subject to large changes or significant trends other than a slightly decreasing trendline, the populations of viable organisms associated with MIC were low, and the metabolic diversity of microorganisms in the basin decreased dramatically (Figure 4-1).
+The results for the water samples indicate that overall density was not subject to large changes or significant trends other than a slightly decreasing trendline, and the populations of viable organisms associated with MIC were low.
 The total density of microorganisms, as measured by FITC direct counts, in the L-Basin were slightly lower than the average value observed in the RBOF.
-Figure 4-2 shows the measured microbial density versus time for L-Basin and the RBOF.
+Figure 4-1 shows the measured microbial density versus time for L-Basin and the RBOF.
 The trend line for the L-Area data shows a steady but slightly decreasing microbial population in the basin, with a slightly more accelerated rate of decrease toward the tail end of the sampling period.